AFMason/MasonLab/content/contact/index.md

 type: landing

 sections:
-  - block: markdown
+  - block: contact
     content:
       title: Contact
       text: |-
-        Typically, open positions will be advertised on this site, LinkedIn, and Twitter.
+        **This form is not currently working - send Alex an email or DM on Twitter/Linkedin instead.** Typically, open positions will be advertised on this site, LinkedIn, and Twitter.
 The group is not currently in a position to recruit researchers without their own funding.

         However, we are always open to visitors and new collaborations, so drop us a line!
       email: alexander_mason@uow.edu.au